-Expect the whole Kong Lor Cave experience to take 1.5 – 2 hours roundtrip, including prep and half way break.
-It takes roughly 30 minutes to transit through the cave, but this is dependent on river flow and depth and number of other boats.
+Expect the whole Kong Lor Cave experience to take 1.5 – 2 hours, roundtrip, including prep and half way break.
+It takes roughly 30 minutes to transit through the cave, but this is dependent on river flow and depth, and number of other boats transiting the cave.

 What to Expect at Kong Lor Cave